 There are many providers that are working diligently to assist homeless persons from not only finding housing, but also to prevent further incidents of homelessness.
-The Oxnard Housing Authority has the use of Homeless Set Aside vouchers in issuance of Housing Choice Vouchers and is actively offering permanent housing opportunities.
-Specific vouchers that the Oxnard Housing Authority uses to address homelessness are Homeless Set Aside Vouchers, Mainstream housing vouchers that are prioritized for non-elderly adults with disabilities who are currently homeless or leaving an institution, and Emergency Housing Vouchers through the American Rescue Plan Act.
+The Oxnard Housing Authority designates Homeless Set Aside vouchers in issuance of Housing Choice Vouchers and is actively offering permanent housing opportunities.
+Specific vouchers that the Oxnard Housing Authority uses to address homelessness are Homeless Set Aside Vouchers, Mainstream Housing Vouchers that are prioritized for non-elderly adults with disabilities who are currently homeless or leaving an institution, and Emergency Housing Vouchers through the American Rescue Plan Act.